The Tank is Dead

 The Evolution of ATGMs

 Small anti-armor weapons are so powerful that heavy tanks can be destroyed by a foot soldier.
-The first of such weapons was the German Panzerfaust that appeared toward the end of World War II. (pictured) That simple weapon only required the user to arm, point, and shoot.
+The first of such weapons was the German Panzerfaust that appeared toward the end of World War II. (pictured) This simple weapon only required the user to arm, point, and shoot.
 It could knock out most tanks of its era, albeit only at close range and with a lucky flank shot.

 The first popular man-portable ATGM was the Soviet wire-guided Sagger.
 These appeared in Vietnam in 1972 and startled everyone when they knocked out several M-48 Patton tanks.
 During the short 1973 Yom Kippur war, Saggers knocked out more than 800 Israeli tanks and other combat vehicles.
 Over the next three decades, dozens of better types of ATGMs were fielded.
-During the first Gulf War, Iraq's tank centric army was easily destroyed since tanks are unable to engage attack aircraft and helicopters.
+During the first Gulf War, Iraq's tank centric army was easily destroyed since tanks were unable to engage attack aircraft and helicopters.
 During the 2003 American invasion, an Iraqi armored company attacked two dozen American special forces commandos.
 Their new Javelin shoulder-fired ATGM destroyed most of the Iraqi armor and the rest withdrew.

 During the brief 2006 Israeli attack into Lebanon, 45 Israeli heavy tanks were knocked out of action by ATGMs.
 Israel states 43 of these tanks were rebuilt and returned to service.
 That sounds impressive, but they were still knocked out of action for weeks and resources were needed to recover them.
 Here is an interesting documentary about problems Israel's Merkava tank encountered as ATGMs improved.

 The Soviets developed the highly successful RPG after World War II.
 These simple rockets knocked out over a hundred American M1 heavy tanks in Iraq.
 Tankers note that most RPG hits caused no serious damage, but these were older RPG-7 rockets.
-The latest model RPG-29 is larger (pictured) and really a bazooka that made a very limited appearance in Iraq where it terrified US Army tankers since it sliced through their side armor.
+The later model RPG-29 is larger (pictured) and really a bazooka that made a very limited appearance in Iraq where it terrified US Army tankers when it sliced through their side armor.
 American Generals refused to allow the new Iraqi Army to purchase RPG-29s fearing they would fall into enemy hands.

 Over the past few years, larger ATGMs like the Russian Kornet and American TOW devastated Syrian armor and led to a stalemate.
-The most modern ATGM is the video-guided Spike produced by Israel.
+The most deadly ATGM is the video-guided Spike produced by Israel.
 The US Army developed a similar video guided missile but Generals refused to field them.
 There are several good videos on youtube showing these missiles in action.
 South Korea recently fielded a great video-guided fiber optic missile and even the Philippine Army acquired a smaller system, yet the USA ignores this revolutionary weapon.

 Advances in lightweight batteries now allow the production of cheap UAVs that are the newest threat to tanks.
 Any military lab can affix an anti-tank warhead to a commercial UAV sold in toy stores.
 These can crash into a tank's rear or hover above to detonate a downward charge.
 Video-guided missiles and UAVs like the new Switchblade (pictured) can maneuver to strike the top or rear of a tank where armor is thin.

 Unless a magical new armor is developed, ATGMs and UAVs are now so deadly that employing large ultra-expensive tanks to attack an opponent with modern anti-armor weapons is foolish.
 Critics note that modern armies have a limited supply of these expensive munitions that will be quickly exhausted in wartime.
 That is correct, so armies need to build up stockpiles, which are easily affordable once ultra-expensive tanks are retired.
-Large, armored vehicles are still valuable in various support roles, but should not be relied upon as a primary assault platform.

 Protecting the Beast